pydanny/pydanny-event-notes/Pycon2012/python_web_summit.rst

 * Armin: Python 3 has some powerful features for sockets and other components that Python 2.x lacks.
 * Barry Warsaw: Newer and more powerful libraries being written in Python 3.
 * Wayne Witzel: Give a ton options for porting to python3, they won't choose any of them.
 Most people just want to be told what is right.
+* Barry Warsaw: 2-to-3 tool is useful for getting started, but once in the weeds I find that I dive into the code.

 Factoring Code for Reuse